 When I started getting into vegetarian cooking in law school, one of the first cookbooks I purchased was Heidi Swanson’s Super Natural Every Day.
-In the book, Heidi has a pomegranate glazed eggplant and tempeh recipe that is to die for!
-That recipe introduced me and my husband to the wonders of tempeh, and I have been cooking with it a lot over the last few years.
+In it, Heidi has a pomegranate glazed eggplant and tempeh recipe that is to die for!
+That recipe introduced me and my husband to the wonders of tempeh.
+Years later, I’m still cooking tempeh!

-I’m in the process of developing a vegetarian pad thai recipe, so I have a lot of tamarind paste lying around the kitchen.
-Yes, tamarind paste is a key ingredient in pad thai!
-I decided to use some of the paste in Heidi’s recipe in place of pomegranate molasses and I was surprised by how wonderful everything tasted!
-The super tangy flavors of the tamarind glaze work so well with the tempeh.
+I usually keep tamarind concentrate in my pantry when I want to add tangy flavors to a dish.
+I decided to use some tamarind paste to roast tempeh, sweet potatoes, and vegetables.
+The super tangy flavors of the tamarind glaze work so well with the roasted tempeh.
 I also roasted some chickpeas on the side so that they provide crunchiness to the dish, just like croutons.

 WHAT IS TAMARIND PASTE?

 Tamarind is a fruit that looks a lot like a large, bloated peanut.
 They’re grown on trees, and they’re commonly used in Asian, Middle Eastern and Mexican cooking.
 Inside the tamarind pod is a fruit that is sticky and sour.
 One of my favorite treats to eat as a child was candied tamarind (probably because the fruits were rolled in a lot of sugar).

 Tamarind paste, sometimes called tamarind concentrate, is made out of the sticky fruit inside the pod.
 I usually find tamarind paste in a grocery store that has a sizable Asian food section.
 Tamarind paste is available on Amazon, too.
 The paste usually come in small jars, and when you open it up, you’ll see a substance that looks a lot like molasses.